-Her psycho-socio-political thesis asks “What do we gain by the deformations, exaggerations, or substitutions found in contemporary art?”, and answers, “… we are exposed to subliminal histories that we can choose to explore, alternatives to the sensory map bequeathed to us”.
-Pointing to these possible subliminal and alternative histories acknowledges the irreconcilable multiplicity of sensory realities that comprise the fragmented collective conscious.
+Her psycho-socio-political thesis asks, “What do we gain by the deformations, exaggerations, or substitutions found in contemporary art?”, and answers, “… we are exposed to subliminal histories that we can choose to explore, alternatives to the sensory map bequeathed to us”.
+Pointing to these subliminal and alternative histories acknowledges the irreconcilable multiplicity of sensory realities that comprise the contemporary fragmented collective conscious.
+Through Jones’ thorough analysis of modernist sensory models of reality, I can begin to conceptualize the formless dynamism I witness in nature and approach materializing it in ways critical of the contemporary moment.

 Subsection 3 – artist examples and influences – nodes , flows and networks

 Artists that heralded the rise of postmodernism in the socio-political and cultural environment of the latter half of the 20th century were finding ways to cope with a new reality, one where man had divorced himself from nature in a heinously violent act that has proven to have changed the face of the planet forever.
-Perhaps the intuitiveness of Pollock’s drip paintings, the incompleteness of Frankenthaler’s and Krasner’s, the limited scope of Rauschenberg, and closed frames of reference of Smithson are part of its message.
+Perhaps the intuitiveness of Pollock’s drip paintings, the incompleteness of Helen Frankenthaler’s and Lee Krasner’s, the limited scope of Robert Rauschenberg, and referentiality of Robert Smithson are part of its message.

-“Our ‘technoscientific naturecultures”, Jones quotes Donna Haraway’s name for the new sensorium.
-I find it to be especially in alignment with my impression of art and visual culture today.
 New media art has become a nexus for exploring novel forms of expression and experience made possible through the rapid technological advancement of the late 20th and early 21st century.
 To the extent that these technologies have diverted our attention to nature through highly mediated experiences, the extra-sensory possibilities have only deepened the potential for experience no matter where you choose to look, what seems to matter now is how.
+“Today we suspect that our experience of mediation itself is where the art happens, and where we enter the aesthetic of our sensorium.
+Artists and designers of the twenty-first century reject a single paradigm or master narrative even as they recognize the instrumentalization of the senses they inherit.